 What do Varroa Mites do to Bees?

 This hitchhiking behavior is known as phoretic behavior.
 But unlike many other mites that are simply looking for a lift, Varroa Mites feed on the hemolymph as well as the fat bodies found on the abdomen of adult bees, which is the equivalent of blood for the bees.

 If you look up a picture of varroa mites, you’ll notice they look like ticks.
 And like their parasitic cousins, they weaken their hosts and even infect them with viruses such as the Deformed Wing Virus (DWV).

-Bees depend on their wings for survival, so when they are infected with this virus, particularly at the pupa stage, they end up flightless and weak which kills the productivity of the hive.
+Bees depend on their wings for survival.
+So when they are infected with this virus, particularly at the pupa stage, they end up flightless and weak.
+This results in killing the productivity of the hive.

 Hitchhiking on a bee makes it difficult to prevent mite entry into the hive.

 And as you can imagine, this has a significant impact on the honey bees who will most likely die from the Varroa Mites.

 The beekeeper is then left with two options; monitoring and treatment.